 When participation in a study prompts a physical response from a participant, it is difficult to isolate the effects of the explanatory variable.
 To counter the power of suggestion, researchers set aside one treatment group as a control group.
 This group is given a placebo treatment-a treatment that cannot influence the response variable.
 The control group helps researchers balance the effects of being in an experiment with the effects of the active treatments.
-Of course, if you are participating in a study and you know that you are receiving a pill which contains no actual medication, then the power of suggestion is no longer a factor.
-Blinding in a randomized experiment preserves the power of suggestion.
+Of course, if you are participating in a study and you know that you are receiving a pill which contains no actual medication, then the power of suggestion.
 When a person involved in a research study is blinded, they do not know who is receiving the active treatment(s) and who is receiving the placebo treatment.
 A double-blind experiment is one in which both the subjects and the researchers involved with the subjects are blinded.